 The Howard Journal of Crime and Justice

-The Howard League for Penal Reform’s journal was relaunched in 2016 with a new title, The Howard Journal of Crime and Justice, and a new editor, Professor Ian Loader from the University of Oxford.
+The Howard Journal of Crime and Justice’s editor-in-chief is Professor Ian Loader, from the University of Oxford.

 Statement of aims and scope

-The Howard Journal of Crime and Justice is an international peer-reviewed journal committed to publishing high quality theory, research and debate on all aspects of the relationship between crime and justice across the globe.
+The journal is an international peer-reviewed journal committed to publishing high-quality theory, research and debate on all aspects of the relationship between crime and justice across the globe.
 It is a leading forum for conversation between academic theory and research and the cultures, policies and practices of the range of institutions concerned with harm, security and justice.